inbo/fish-tracking/analysis/network_analysis/receiver_network.md

 - `Transmitter`: id of the detected transmitter
 - `Station.Name`: name of the station
+- `residencetime`: duration of the interval at the station in seconds
+- `Arrivalnum`: numeric representation of the time the transmitter arrived at the station
+- `Departure_time`: time of departure in `yyyy-mm-dd hh:mm:ss` format
+- `seconds`: total tracking time of the transmitter in seconds
 - `X`: longitude of the station
 - `Y`: latitude of the station
-- `residencetime`: number of seconds the transmitter was at the station
-- `Arrival_time`: time at which transmitter arrived at the station
-- `Departure_time`: time at which transmitter left the station

 Here is an example: